mikhail-angelov/gulp-translations-from-spreadsheet/README.md

 Type: `Number: optional, default value from spreadsheet`

 **NOTE:** the number of valuable columns, it's better to specify this number, otherwise, it could be more than you expect

+### The following four options are required if you want to use a service account to authenticate (recommended):

+#### private_key_id
+Type: `String: optional`

+The Google API private key id to use for authentication.

+#### private_key
+Type: `String: optional`

+The Google API private key to use for authentication.

+**NOTE:** You should never commit your private_key into your git repo.
+Rather you should use an ENV variable.

+#### client_email
+Type: `String: optional`

+The Google API email to use for authentication.
+This account must have read access to the spreadsheet you want to pull the translations from.

+#### client_id
+Type: `String: optional`

+The Google API client id to use for authentication.

 ---